 - Rape, Pillage, and Burn: General Cumberland specifically ordered this done to the Highlands in order to render it incapable of revolting again.

 - The Remnant: The Jacobites.

 - Rightful King Returns: Repeatedly attempted by the Stuarts, but never successfully carried out.

-- Sacred Hospitality: The Highland Noblewoman Flora MacDonald sheltered the Prince as he fled.
+- Sacred Hospitality: The Highland noblewoman Flora MacDonald sheltered the Prince as he fled.

-- Averted in the famous Glencoe Massacre, an event which still creates tensions in some parts of Scotland today, and frequently referred to in much fiction.
+- Averted in the famous Glencoe Massacre, an event which still creates tensions in some parts of Scotland today, and is frequently referred to in much fiction.

 - The Troubles: Partially the result of the long-term fallout of this conflict.